PFAS Water Polluted

 States across the country are leading the fight in preventing and cleaning up PFAS.
 In Michigan, our lawmakers have a key role to play in ensuring PFAS does not further contaminate our Great Lakes and the health of Michiganders.

-Current legislation in the Michigan State Senate and House aims to prevent PFAS contamination in food packaging, discloses PFAS through warning labels, holds PFAS polluters more accountable, and appropriates funds to clean up contaminated sites.
+Current legislation in the Michigan State Senate and House aims to prevent PFAS contamination in household products, food packaging, and firefighting foam; disclose PFAS through warning labels; holds PFAS polluters more accountable, creates a medical monitoring cause of action; and appropriates funds to clean up contaminated sites.
 We urge lawmakers to take action on these important policies in order to protect the health of our Great Lakes.

 What Congress Should Do